shaynemeyer/gummiente/README.md

 # Gummiente
 What is Gummiente?
-This application is my companion for the work I do.
 The word gummiente is German for "rubber duckie", which is an essential part of any technologists toolbox. :)

+---
 ## Getting Started

 First, run the development server: